AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 ## Next steps

 Now that you have created a new connection specification, you must add its corresponding connection specification ID to an existing flow specification.
-See the tutorial on [updating flow specifications](./flow-specs.md) for more information.
+See the tutorial on [updating flow specifications](./update-flow-specs.md) for more information.

+To make modifications to the connection specification that you created, see the tutorial on [updating connection specifications](./update-connection-specs.md).